MahabirNeogy/NGO-website-with-Payment-Gateway/README.md

 # Basic-Banking-System
-A basic banking system website using html css js.
+A website for NGO including payment gateway using html css js.